LauraHBui/Modelling-Crime-Data-2021/docs/07-relationships-categorical-variable.md

 Now with this output, we only see the row percentages. **Marginal frequencies** appear as the right column and bottom row. *Row marginals* show the total number of cases in each row.
 For example, 204 people perceive rubbish as very common in the area where they are living and 1,244 perceive rubbish as fairly common in their area. *Column marginals* show the total number of cases in each column: 8,804 non-victims and 2,261 victims.

 In the central cells, these are the total number for each combination of categories.
 For example, for row percentages, 63 people who perceive rubbish as very common in their area and who are a victim of a crime represent 30.88% of all people who have reported that rubbish is common (63 out of 204).
-For column percentages (shown previously), 63 people who live in areas where rubbish is very common and are victims represent 2.79% of all people who were victims of crime (63 out of 2,261).
+For column percentages (from first crosstab output), 63 people who live in areas where rubbish is very common and are victims represent 2.79% of all people who were victims of crime (63 out of 2,261).

 <br>
 <br>